kiarashza/GraphVAE-MM/README.md

 ## Code Overview
 main.py includes the training pipeline and also micro-macro objective functions implementation.
 Source codes for loading real graph datasets and generating synthetic graphs are included in data.py.
 All the Python packages used in our experiments are provided in environment.yml.
 Generated graph samples for each of the datasets are provided in the "ReportedResult/" directory,both in the pickle and png format.
 This directory also includes the log files and hyperparameters details used to train the GraphVAE-MM on each of the datasets.

+## GraphVAE
+The argument"-model", line 48 of main.py, determines which model is running, either "GraphVAE" or "GraphVAE-MM".

 ## Comparing Generated **Triangle Grid** Graphs by GraphVAE-MM and GraphVAE
 The first and second column shows generated graphs by GraphVAE-MM and GraphVAE.
 Samples are selected randomly.
 The generated samples for each of the datasets are provided at ReportedResult/.
 | | GraphVAE-MM             |  GraphVAE |